 Orthognathic surgery is needed when jaws don’t meet correctly and/or teeth don’t seem to fit with jaws.
-Teeth are straightened with orthodontics, and corrective jaw surgery repositions misaligned jaws.
-This not only improves facial appearance, but also ensures that teeth meet correctly and function properly.
+With this procedure, the teeth are straightened with orthodontics, and corrective jaw surgery is performed to reposition misaligned jaws.
+This not only improves facial appearance, but it also ensures that teeth meet correctly and function properly.

-If you have difficulty chewing, biting or swallowing, speech problems, an open bite, chronic jaw or TMJ pain, a protruding jaw or breathing problems you should be evaluated for orthognathic surgery.
+If you have difficulty chewing, biting or swallowing, have speech problems, an open bite, chronic jaw or TMJ pain, a protruding jaw, or breathing problems, you should be evaluated for orthognathic surgery.

-Any of these can exist at birth or may be acquired after birth as a result of hereditary or environmental influences or, trauma to the face.
-Before any treatment begins, we will meet with you in consultation and perform a complete examination with x-rays.
+Any of these problems can exist at birth as a result of hereditary or environmental influences, or they may be acquired after birth from trauma to the face.
+Before any treatment begins, we will meet with you, in consultation, where we will perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.

-Using comprehensive facial X-rays and computer video imaging, we can show patients how your jaws will be in proper proportion and give you an idea of how you might look after surgery.
+Using comprehensive facial X-rays and computer video imaging, we can show you how your jaws will be in proper proportion and give you an idea of how you might look after surgery.
 If you are a candidate for corrective jaw surgery, our surgeons will work closely with your dentist and orthodontist during your treatment.
-The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.
+The actual surgery can move your teeth and jaws into a new position, resulting in a more attractive, functional, and healthy dental-facial relationship.